 It can be helpful to first talk the issue out with friends, colleagues or your union representative (if you’re in a union).
 They might be able to tell you how a similar issue was handled.
 You may want their support if you later decide to take a more formal step, such as writing a letter or making a complaint.

-If you contact others for help, keep a written record of whom you spoke with, what was said, and what if any action was taken.
+If you contact others for help, keep a written record of whom you spoke with, what was said, and any action taken.
+If you contact someone outside your workplace, take care not to share any of your employer’s confidential information.

-Your employer shouldn’t fire you for raising an issue or making a request
+How an employer can react if you raise an issue or make a request

 Step 1.
 Set up a time to meet